 Educate, Advocate, Influence

-APA members — including Planners' Advocacy Network members — whave written, called, or met with their elected officials more than 1,400 times this year, and helped advance a range of planning issues, including reauthorizing the Land and Water Conservation Fund, securing funding for the 2020 Census and other critical federal housing and transportation programs, and pushing through a state bill, which has since become law, that simplifies and clarifies the process for replatting land redevelopment, shortening the overall process.
+APA members — including Planners' Advocacy Network members — have written, called, or met with their elected officials more than 1,400 times this year.
+They've helped advance a range of planning issues, including reauthorizing the Land and Water Conservation Fund, securing funding for the 2020 Census and other critical federal housing and transportation programs, and pushing through a state bill, which has since become law, that simplifies and clarifies the process for replatting land redevelopment, shortening the overall process.

 We Schedule Your Meetings, You Tell Your Planning Stories

 1. Indicate on your conference registration that you plan to attend Planners' Day on Capitol Hill.